GULL CONTROL SOLUTIONS

 Reasons for & Permissions needed

-The government issues a series of General Licenses which permit authorised persons to control certain species of gull for specific reasons.
-The reasons Herring gulls can be controlled under a General License are:
+The government issues one off Licenses which permit authorised persons to control certain species of gull for specific reasons.
+The reasons Herring gulls can be controlled under License are:

 To preserve or protect public health and safety.